couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

 # Marketplace

 This template is used by the Couchbase Amazon Marketplace offer.
 It is not intended to be used outside the marketplace.
-Unless you are working on updates to the Couchbase Marketplace offer, you probably want to be using the [simple](../simple) template.
+Unless you are working on updates to the Couchbase Marketplace offer, you probably want to be using a different template.

 ## Build AMIs